Non-intrusive model reduction of advection-dominated hyperbolic problems using neural network shift augmented manifold transformation: Numerical Experiments

-For the training of neural-network shift augmented transformations, the snapshot of the reference parameter 3.25 from the training set, is considered as reference configuration.
-The settings considered for the two neural network architectures for this test case are as shown in \autoref{table:1Dwave}.
+For training neural networks, the snapshot corresponding to the reference parameter $\text{t}_{\text{ref}}$ = 4 from the training set, is selected as the reference configuration.
+The settings for the two neural network architectures used in this test case are shown in \autoref{table:1Dwave}.
 InterpNet learns to reconstruct the field values of the reference snapshot as shown in \autoref{fig:InterNetLearning and ShiftNetLearning} (left).
-This is used by ShiftNet to find the optimal shift in physical space, such that the snapshots in their respective shifted space are translated to reference frame/configuration, as shown in the \autoref{fig:InterNetLearning and ShiftNetLearning} (right) for the parameter $\mu$ = 6.
-These shifted/transported snapshots to reference frame in their respective shifted space, are reconstructed in physical space using interpolation as shown in the \autoref{fig:InterNetLearning and ShiftNetLearning} (right) labelled as Shifted. \\
+This is utilised in the ShiftNet training to learn the optimal shift operator, which yields the shifted space that transports/maps the original snapshot field values to reference frame/configuration.
+In \autoref{fig:InterNetLearning and ShiftNetLearning} (right), we show the original snapshot field values mapped to the reference frame utilizing the respective shifted space for the parameter $t$ = 10, is labelled as Shifted, the original snapshot of the same parameter $t$ = 10, is labelled as physical and the reference configuration is labelled as reference.
+It can be noticed in \autoref{fig:InterNetLearning and ShiftNetLearning} (right) that, the shifted snapshot field values don't lie in the same discretized domain $x \in [0, 12]$ or physical space.
+As mentioned in the previous section, the shifted/transformed snapshot field values must be reconstructed in physical space using interpolation to achieve sharp KnW decay.
+In \autoref{fig:train database}, the comparison between the original snapshots of the training set (left) and the reconstructed shifted snapshots at the reference frame in physical space are shown. \\